 Bariloche is the most important tourist village in Patagonia and represents the second main hub for the air transportation system of Argentina, only after Buenos Aires, also with international connections.

 Further south in Southern Patagonia is Los Glaciares National Park, rising steeply above the steppe.
 The Andes have sharp, un-eroded mountains due to the very recent receding of glaciers.
 They are still covered by the world’s most extensive area of glaciers outside the polar regions.
 The Patagonian Ice Field is the third largest ice-covered area in the world.
-Huge glaciers spill off into enormous turquoise lakes and constitute the main tourist attraction in the region.
+Huge glaciers spill off into enormous turquoise lakes.
 Of the 350 glaciers sliding down from the Ice Field, the Perito Moreno Glacier is the most famous.